telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_hdfs_sink.md

 Please observe HDFS folders and files follow the [Unix rules](https://en.wikipedia.org/wiki/Filename#Reserved_characters_and_words) about allowed character set and path max length (255 characters).
 This leads to certain [encoding](#section2.3.4) is applied depending on the `enable_encoding` configuration parameter.

-Metadata storage is controlled by the flag `metadata` regardless of the file format storage.
+Metadata storage is controlled by the flag `attr_metadata_store` regardless of the file format storage.
 If it's set to `false` it will never store metadata objects contained on the `NGSIEvent`

 [Top](#top)